 The B7-generation A4 with the 2.0 TFSI is a refined mid-size sedan built on the proven PL46 platform.
 The EA113 engine is a robust unit that can reach high mileages with diligent maintenance, though it demands more attention than simpler naturally aspirated alternatives.
-It was Audi's first mass-market direct-injection turbo petrol and introduced some issues that later generations improved upon.
+It is widely considered more reliable than the successor B8's EA888 engine, and many owners report exceeding 200,000 km without major powertrain issues.

-Buy if: You want an affordable turbocharged Audi with manual gearbox and can commit to regular cam follower inspections and preventive maintenance.
+Buy if: You want an affordable turbocharged Audi with manual or Tiptronic gearbox and can commit to regular cam follower inspections and preventive maintenance.

 Avoid if: You are considering a Multitronic CVT variant or want a low-maintenance car without the need for periodic direct-injection-specific servicing.